Skip to Main Content

 What are electronic databases, and why use them?

-Like Summon, electronic databases allow you to search for journal articles.
+Like Library Search, electronic databases allow you to search for journal articles.
 However, these specialist resources often focus on a particular subject area or discipline (e.g. ScienceDirect).
-They also allow you to perform more complex and precise searches, and set up email alerts to notify you of new articles on a topic.
-The way information is described by keywords and 'subject headings' is standardised throughout, which can make it easier to find related information on a topic.
+They also allow you to perform more complex and precise searches, and some have options to set up email alerts to notify you of new articles on a topic.
+The way information is described by keywords and 'subject headings' is standardised throughout, which can make it easier to find related articles on a topic.

 How do I access electronic databases?